karsa-oy/mascope/deploy/README.md

 ### Deployment instructions

 This module contains scripts for development and production deployments.
-IMPORTANT: tmp solution: when deploying, store corresponding .env file to project root
+When deploying, corresponding .env file will be copied to project root

 ### Development version for Windows